IceDragon200/es-moon/README.md

 ln -s moon/bin/host/game es-moon/game
 ```

-execute game, or use the play helper script
+Execute "game", or use the "play" helper script

-## optional
 If your name is archSeer or IceDragon, then this should work correctly.

+### Optional [in case all else fails]

 In case that the above was false, you may need some graphical resources that weren't
 included due to licensing.

 In that case, I can't really help you ^~^;

-# Journal of a rambling dragon
+## Journal of a rambling dragon

 * 2014/04/10